huggingface/blog/gptq-integration.md

 ## **A gentle summary of the GPTQ paper**

-Quantization methods usually belong into one of two categories:
+Quantization methods usually belong to one of two categories:

 1. Post-Training Quantization (PTQ): We quantize a pre-trained model using moderate resources, such as a calibration dataset and a few hours of computation.
 2. Quantization-Aware Training (QAT): Quantization is performed before training or further fine-tuning.